Clovelly Park-Mitchell Park (including Tonsley)

 The contamination is historical, probably entering soils and then groundwater during the 1960-80s.
 TCE was widely used in industrial activities, particularly for metal cleaning/degreasing.
 Loss to the environment generally occurred from storage and disposal activities that were considered acceptable at the time.

-The EPA has been undertaking extensive research to identify the sources of contamination.
-This work includes the review of historic reports, historic records, historic aerial photographs, historic Certificates of Title, historic documents and the identification of past contaminating activities that have been undertaken at industrial/commercial properties in the Clovelly Park area.
+The EPA has undertaken or required extensive research to identify the sources of contamination.
+This work includes the review of historic reports, historic records, historic aerial photographs, historic certificates of title, historic documents and the identification of past contaminating activities that have been undertaken at industrial/commercial properties in the Clovelly Park area.
+In addition, drilling and analysis of soil, soil vapour and groundwater have occurred.

 Trichloroethene, also known as trichloroethylene or TCE, is a colourless liquid chemical that is widely used in industrial activities, particularly for metal cleaning/degreasing.
 It was also used in production of products such as adhesives, lacquers, dyes, perfumes and soaps.
 Other historical uses include removing caffeine from coffee beans in the production of decaffeinated coffee, for dry cleaning and as an anaesthetic for surgery.